sendhq/air-ocean-ports/README.md

 #### `JSON`

-Returns an array of the ports
+Returns an array of the ports (ocean & air)
 ```javascript
 [
   {